UNEP-Economy-Division/SDG-Meter-Global-Project/README.md

 ## Important
 This project is the global project for the SDG tool.
 **The main goal is to launch the entire project in production mode.**
-Do not update directly this project but use the [SDG-Backend](https://github.com/Unep-Isep/SDG-Backend) and [SDG-Frontend](https://github.com/Unep-Isep/SDG-Frontend) projects instead.
+Do not update directly this project but use the [SDG-Backend](https://github.com/UNEP-Economy-Division/SDG-Meter-Backend) and [SDG-Frontend](https://github.com/UNEP-Economy-Division/SDG-Meter-Frontend) projects instead.

 ## Setup

-The project contains submodules, in order to get them when cloning the project there are two solutions:
+The project uses submodules, in order to get them when cloning the project there are two solutions:

 1. Directly when Cloning the project
 > git clone https://github.com/Unep-Isep/SDG-Global-Project.git --recurse-submodules